By using this site, you agree to the Privacy Policy and Terms of Use.

 Support for Affected Passengers

 FlySafair is proactively reaching out to all passengers affected by the suspension.
-Customers will have the following options:
+Customers will have the option change their booking to a later date or an alternative route at no additional cost or request a full refund.

 Our hearts go out to the communities across Limpopo who have been severely affected by these floods.
 We recognise that suspending our services adds to the disruption people are already facing during an incredibly difficult time.
 However, the safety of our passengers and crew must always come first.
 The current conditions at Hoedspruit simply do not allow us to operate safely, and we will not compromise on this.”